Midtrans/midtrans-nodejs-client/Maintaining.md

 ```

 ## Updating Dependency via NPM Audit
+This method useful to pass NPM Audit.
+I.e. to pass known security vulnerability of the npm package dependencies, but may not update dependency beyond patch version.
 - run `npm audit`
 - run `npm audit fix` to fix vuln & update deps if any
 - run `npm test` to make sure nothing breaks
 - Continue to [Updating Package](#updating-package) section above

+### Further Updating Dependency
+This method is useful to update dependency to the latest version, including major & minor version.
+Using updated major & minor version may means the dependency is more stable & have better feature.
+This was [based from this resource](https://stackoverflow.com/a/16074029).
+- run `npm install -g npm-check-updates` to install npm-check-updates helper tool
+- run `ncu -u` to auto check & update the npm package.json dependencies' version values
+- run `npm install` to install the updated dependencies
+- run `npm test` to make sure nothing breaks

 ## Dev & Test via Docker Compose